stas00/ipyexperiments/README.md

 As of this writing colab runs [a really old version of ipython (5.5.0)](https://github.com/googlecolab/colabtools/issues/891#issuecomment-562427698) which doesn't support the modern ipython events API.

-To solve this problem run:
+To solve this problem automatically so you never have to think about it again, always add this cell as the very first one in each colab notebook

 ```
+# This magic cell should be put first in your colab notebook.
+# It'll automatically upgrade colab's really antique ipython/ipykernel to their
+# latest versions which are required for packages like ipyexperiments
+from packaging import version
+import IPython, ipykernel
+if version.parse(IPython.__version__) <= version.parse("5.5.0"):
     !pip install -q --upgrade ipython
     !pip install -q --upgrade ipykernel

-# Restart with new IPython.
     import os
     import signal
     os.kill(os.getpid(), signal.SIGTERM)
+print(f"ipykernel=={ipykernel.__version__}")
+print(f"IPython=={IPython.__version__}")
 ```

-Run that cell, which will crash the current session.
-When you restart it the code will work normally.
+If you're on the default old ipykernel/ipython this cell will update it, then crash the current session.
+It will automatically restart the execution and the code will work normally.

 ## History